khanhnguyen15/project-madam-website/index.md

 <iframe src="plots/sent_vs_time_vs_lib&cons_male&female.html" height="700" width="100%" style="border:none;" scrolling="no"> </iframe>

-From the plots above, we can see that in liberal news sources, sentiment scores of male and female quotes are close to each other, but the female quotes portrayed in these news sources have slightly higher positive scores compared to males'.
-On the other hand, in conservative news sources, we see that the gap between the male and female quotes' sentiment scores is a little wider compared to the gap in the liberal graph.
-Also, we can see that contrary to the quotes in liberal news sources, in conservative news sources the coverage given to male quotes have higher positive sentiment scores than the female quotes.
+**In liberal news sources, women tend to speak more positively than men**, although not by much, as the scores tend to be pretty close.

+**In conservative news sources, men tend to speak more positively than women**, and by a bigger margin than in the liberal websites.
+Although this is not a good thing to see, it isn't completely unexpected.

-<iframe src="plots/mean_table.html" height="300" width="100%" style="border:none;" scrolling="no"> </iframe>
+<iframe src="plots/mean_table.html" height="400" width="100%" style="border:none;" scrolling="no"> </iframe>

 The summary table above shows that the mean difference between the average sentiment scores of female and male quotes in conservative news sources is twice of the liberal news sources.
 Also, we see that there is a 14% difference in the mean sentiment scores of female quotes in liberal and conservative news sources and a 38% difference for the male quotes.
 These results and the graphs above brings up two questions: